Budva Riviera

 Budva Riviera, Montenegro

 Budva Riviera is the most popular part of Montenegro.
 There is a very well-developed tourist base here, which offers accommodation of every possible standard and level of comfort.
-The offer includes hotels that offer standard rooms, higher standard rooms and apartments.
-There is a large shopping complex in the city centre, supermarkets, pharmacies, bakeries, plenty of 24-hour entertainment venues, beach bars and cafes.
+The offer includes hotels that offer standard rooms, higher-standard rooms, and apartments.
+There is a large shopping complex in the city centre, supermarkets, pharmacies, bakeries, plenty of 24-hour entertainment venues, beach bars, and cafes.

 Budva is attractive all year round, although (no surprise) the highest number of tourists is in the summer months.

-A brief history of the Budva city
+A brief history of Budva city

 The main attractions of the city, or what to see